18F/handbook/pages/tools/git-signing.md

 ssh-keygen  -t ed25519 -C "[YOUR EMAIL]@gsa.gov"
 ```

-{%
-  include "alert.html"
-    level: "info"
-    heading: "About the cryptographic algorithm"
+{% alert "About the cryptographic algorithm" %}
-    content: "We recommend using the ED25519 algorithm, a particular configuration of the EdDSA algorithm family.
+  We recommend using the ED25519 algorithm, a particular configuration of the EdDSA algorithm family.
 This is stronger than the default DSA family.
-This algorithm may not be appropriate for all cases, however, as it is newer and is not as widely supported yet. git and GitHub both support the ED25519 algorithm."
+This algorithm may not be appropriate for all cases, however, as it is newer and is not as widely supported yet. git and GitHub both support the ED25519 algorithm.
-%}
+{% endalert %}

 2. You will be asked where to save the key: `Enter file in which to save the key (/Users/[username]/.ssh/[key name])`
   - If you are using a password manager like KeePassXC, it will be more convenient if you change this path.
 Type `/Users/[username]/Desktop/git-signing-key`. (`[username]` is your login name on your laptop.)